pypm/home/docs/studies/eu20221120/index.md

 The figure below show the ratios of cases of the new variants to cases of BA.5*, as deduced from whole genomic sequencing from the six nations under study.
-Also shown are "nota" (none of the above) which indicates that other variants make up about 20-30% of total cases and there appears to be no sign of a new emerging variant.
+Also shown are "nota" (none of the above) which combine to be produce 3-5 times fewer cases than BA.5* and has no significant growth advantage.

 In 2020 and 2021, the susceptible fraction was large which lead to long periods of constant exponential growth.
 When alpha and delta emerged, the ratio of the new-variant cases to prior-dominant-strain cases also grew